ishkamiel/dotfiles/README.md

 ## Sources & References

-I've tried to include attribution where something is clearly inspired (or taken) from other places.
-These configs have however accumulated over the years, so I've really got no means to ensure everything is mentioned.
+I've tried to include attribution where something is clearly inspired (or taken) from other places These configs have however accumulated over the years, so I've really got no means to ensure everything is mentioned.
+Attributions are either inline in the corresponding files, or listed here.

+* [Dotbot](https://github.com/anishathalye/dotbot) is the used dotfile manager.
+* vim cscope mappings from http://cscope.sourceforge.net/cscope_maps.vim.